-Infertility rates around the world continue to rise, leaving assisted reproductive technology like IVF (in vitro fertilization) the best chance at starting a family for many Canadian households.
+Infertility rates around the world continue to rise, and assisted reproductive technologies like IVF (in vitro fertilization) offers up the best chance at starting a family for many Canadian households.

-Infertility can be heartbreaking and physically demanding for the prospective mother.
+Infertility can also be emotionally exhausting and heartbreaking for the prospective mother.
 Sometimes, it helps to talk to others experiencing the same problems as you are.
 Find an infertility support group here.

 Step One: Hormones

-If you’re squeamish around needles, this may be a good place to get your partner involved.
+If you’re squeamish around needles, you may want to get your partner involved.
 To stimulate egg production and release, you’ll be put on hormones, some of which are administered as a shot.

-• Follicle stimulating hormones (FSH).
-Stimulates the development of multiple eggs in the ovaries which will be released during ovulation.
+• Follicle stimulating hormones (FSH) – These hormones stimulate the development of multiple eggs in the ovaries which will be released during ovulation.

-• Estrogen supplements.
-It can help thicken the lining of the uterine wall, which increases your chances of a fertilized egg attaching.
+• Estrogen supplements – These supplements can help thicken the lining of the uterine wall, which increases your chances of a fertilized egg attaching.

 • higher risk for multiple births